iamslash/TIL/systemdesign/practices/DesigningHotelReservationSystem/DesigningHotelReservationSystem.md

 ## Functional Requirement

-* Show the hotel related page
+* Show the hotel related page.
-* Show the hotel room-related detail page
+* Show the hotel room-related detail page.
-* Reserve a room
+* Reserve a room.
-* Admin console to add/remove/update hotel or room info
+* Admin console to add/remove/update hotel or room info.
-* Support the overbooking
+* Support the overbooking.
-* The price of a hotel room can be changed
+* The price of a hotel room can be changed.

 ## Non-Functional Requirement